iyzhang/misogyny/README.md

 ## Moral Fallacy #1: Woman != Programmer

-Before women even write a single line of code, they are already at a
-disadvantage: when I was 6 years old, no one would look at my pigtails and white Mary Janes and predict that I would grow up to be one of the top operating systems researchers in the world.
+Before women even write a single line of code, they are already at a disadvantage; when I was 6 years old, no one would look at my pigtails and white Mary Janes and predict that I would grow up to be one of the top operating systems researchers in the world.
 However, this exact prediction was so comically common for white men at MIT that my